 Many marketers suggest that you figure out where your target audience hangs out and build a presence there as a way to drive organic leads.
 We used this process ourselves to grow our blog to 32,977 unique visitors in 5 months using only content promotion via communities.
 However, as you’ll notice, we increased traffic — not leads.

 While social media can help drive some initial traffic to your blog posts, it’s not an efficient long-term solution for increasing organic leads because the traffic is temporary (“spikey”).
 If something gets traction or virality on social media, then you may get a spike of traffic, but it dies quickly, often within a day or two.
+We’ve seen this pattern across dozens of clients — the marketing efforts that go into maintaining a constant social media presence rarely translate into consistent lead generation efforts.

 In contrast to organic search (aka SEO), traffic is far more evergreen — once you rank, you typically stay in that spot for months or even years (with some basic SEO maintenance activities like content updating or link building).
+That’s what makes SEO the more cost-effective channel for organic lead generation — you invest once in a piece of content, and it compounds over time, rather than requiring constant output to maintain visibility.

 Grow and Convert Advice: Promote content on social media and move on

 Share your content on social media to encourage short term traffic, but focus most of your energy on ranking for high buying-intent keywords on Google.
+Social media has its place, but it’s a supplementary channel, not the foundation of a lead generation strategy.

 Generic Advice #5: Include videos

 Lots of marketers like to tout the importance of using video to get organic leads, however, it’s very rarely necessary in order to rank for high buying-intent keywords and get organic conversions.
-Plus, it can be very time-consuming and expensive to produce quality video content.

 Grow and Convert Advice: Only use if it’s really necessary for intent